Cipro HC Otic

 Store below 77° F (25° C).
 Avoid freezing.
 Protect from light.

-CIPRO® is a registered trademark of Bayer AG, licensed to Alcon, Inc. by Bayer AG.
+CIPRO is a registered trademark of Bayer Intellectual Property GmbH, licensed to Alcon by Bayer Intellectual Property AG.

 ciprofloxacin hydrochloride and hydrocortisone suspension